Azeko2xo/woodem/doc/sphinx2/source/theory/contact/adhesive.rst

    .. math:: a(\delta)\leq a_{\mathrm{hi}} = a_{\mathrm{Hertz}}(\delta-\delta_{\min})+a_{\min}=\sqrt{R(\delta-\delta_{\min})}+a_{\min}.

-   The upper bracket is show in the plot above for :math:`\alpha=0.5`.
+   The upper bracket is shown in the plot above for :math:`\alpha=0.5`.

 By composing :math:`P_n(a)` and (numerically evaluated) :math:`a(\delta)`, we obtain the displacement-force relationship (:cite:`Maugis1992`, Fig. 7.)